-The ASUC Auxiliary provides high quality services and programs that foster experiential learning opportunities, enhance the student experience, and ensure a sustainable organization.
-They include the LEAD Center for Leadership, Engagement, and Advising; Event Services at the Student Union; ASUC Auxiliary Facility Administration; and the Berkeley Art Studio.
+The ASUC Student Union provides high quality services and programs that foster experiential learning opportunities, enhance the student experience, and ensure a sustainable organization.
+They include Event Services at the Student Union; ASUC Auxiliary Facility Administration; and the Berkeley Art Studio.

 The Leadership, Engagement, Advising, and Development (LEAD) Center is the University of California, Berkeley’s hub for leadership advising, programs, and initiatives.
-We support student organizations, undergraduate and graduate student government, fraternities and sororities, Cal Debate, The Student Environmental Resource Center, The Green Initiative Fund, and Campus-wide leadership programs.
+We support student organizations, undergraduate and graduate student government, fraternities and sororities, Cal Debate, and campuswide leadership programs.